-Update after using the Emma Mattress for 2 years
+Emma Mattress long term review – update after using the Emma Mattress for nearly 4 years

 So I originally posted this review in July 2019.
-It’s now July 2021 and I’m writing an update after having used the Emma Original mattress (affiliate link) for 2 whole years.
+It’s now April 2023 and I’m writing an update after having used the Emma Original mattress (affiliate link) for nearly 4 years.
 It’s still very firm – even with the Emma Mattress topper it’s still a little too firm for my liking.
-It has softened a little.
+It has softened some now.
 I notice that it’s moulding around my body a little more as I sleep now more – somewhere in between a traditional mattress and full memory foam.
 There are more indentations if I’m sat on the bed now but I’ve not even moved the mattress around yet so it’s keeping its integrity well.
 I stand by all the comments I’ve made in the original review.
 If you want a firm memory foam type mattress then this is the one for you.
 However, if you want something softer I’d maybe consider something different.